TugbaGokalp/blog-app/README.md

 If an account does not exist, an account must be created first to create new blog.

+Please pay attention to the following.

+- You cannot comment on your own blog.
+- Once you like a blog, you can't like it again.
+- You cannot update or comment on blogs that do not belong to you.
+- You must be registered to see the blog details.

 ## The project is developed using various libraries, and the libraries used and their purposes are listed below:

 - `@reduxjs/toolkit`: Used for managing application state with Redux toolkit.